dydxprotocol/protocol_v1/README.md

 Contains business logic for margin trading.
 All external functions for margin trading are in this contract.

-##### Proxy.sol
+##### TokenProxy.sol

 Used to transfer user funds.
 Users set token allowance for the proxy authorizing it to transfer their funds.
 Only allows authorized contracts to transfer funds.

 ##### Vault.sol

 Holds all token funds.
-Is authorized to transfer user funds via the Proxy.
+Is authorized to transfer user funds via the TokenProxy.
 Allows authorized contracts to withdraw funds.

 #### Second Layer